catamphetamine/javascript-time-ago/README.md

 ### Default

-Historically it's not _the_ default preset, but it goes under the name of "default".
+Historically it's not _the_ default preset, but it still goes under the name of "default".

 ```js
 timeAgo.format(Date.now() - 60 * 1000, 'default')